fongandrew/hydeout/meetings.md

 The conference will take place on the **13th to the 16th of September 2023** in Tartu, Estonia.
 Mark your calendars!

 The abstract submission is now open!
 We are looking forward to your [abstracts](https://isba10.ut.ee/abstract-submission.html) about biomolecular advancements in archaeology.
-Please submit your abstract **before 15th of March 2023**.
+Please submit your abstract ~~**before 15th of March 2023**~~ **before extended deadline of 31st March**.

 More information about the conference and updates are available on the ISBA10 conference website: [https://isba10.ut.ee/](https://isba10.ut.ee/).